NYC

 Let me say up front that I was a teeny tiny deadhead in college, or a wanna be at the least.
 Went to many concerts where I didn't make it past Shakedown Street or the carnival, but loved their music.

 Fast forward, 1994 Grateful Dead was playing in NYC and they stayed at the the hotel.
-At the point Jerry Garcia's wife had him on a health plan, all organic and a treadmill in his room.
+At the point Jerry Garcia's wife had him on a health plan, all organic, and a treadmill in his room.

 I was so nervous the first time I met him and when I enter the room I see Jerry with, no kidding, red shorts and white t-shirt on the treadmill, full white beard looking like Santa Claus.
 He smiled real big and introduced himself while his wife and I handled the meal.
 I waited on them their entire stay and got to chit chat with them, pleasantries really, however we talked about the concert he performed and he was really happy with that crowd and performance.